 National Contact Points

 National Contact Points (NCPs) are support structures that have become an essential component in the implementation of successive EU Research and Innovation Framework Programmes.
-A system of NCPs has been established for Horizon Europe, including for the first time an ‘EIT NCP’ in each Member State and Associated Country.
+A system of NCPs has been established for Horizon Europe, and for the first time an ‘EIT NCP’ in each Member State, Associated Country and several Third countries.

 NCPs provide information and on-the ground advice to potential applicants and beneficiaries, through the project life cycle, in their own language, in a manner that would be impossible for the EIT and its KICs to do alone.
-Combined with the EIT KIC Co-location Centres and RIS Hubs, they are expected to act as an important multiplier for stakeholders on the ground, increasing awareness about what EIT is about as well as opportunities offered by the EIT Community at local and EU level.
+Combined with the EIT KIC Co-location Centres and RIS Hubs, all across Europe and beyond, they are important multiplier for stakeholders on the ground, increasing awareness about what EIT is about as well as opportunities offered by the EIT Community at national and EU level.

 Horizon Europe Associated Countries

 Horizon Europe, the EU’s framework programme for research and innovation, allows third countries to gain access to its actions and funding through an arrangement called association.
 Associated Countries conclude agreements with the EU to join the framework programme as partners.
-The conclusion of the majority of association agreements for Horizon Europe is expected within 2021.
 The EIT has worked closely with the Associated Countries to Horizon 2020, the EU’s previous framework programme for research and innovation, through programmes such as the EIT Regional Innovation Scheme (EIT RIS), the EIT Global Outreach, and broad integration into the EIT Community’s activities.
-The EIT will continue this close cooperation with Associated Countries in full alignment with Horizon Europe provisions.
-As of 2021 and fully in line with the European Commission Western Balkans Agenda on Innovation, Research, Culture, Education and Youth, the EIT Community will enhance cross-sectoral cooperation to tackle common challenges in the Western Balkan region.
+The EIT continues this close cooperation with Associated Countries in full alignment with Horizon Europe provisions.
+Since 2021 and fully in line with the European Commission Western Balkans Agenda on Innovation, Research, Culture, Education and Youth, the EIT Community enhances cross-sectoral cooperation to tackle common challenges in the Western Balkan region.